akc3n/akc3n.page/content/posts/banking-app-issues.md

 `Settings` → `Apps` → `<App-name>` → `Advanced` → `Enable exploit protection compatibility`

 Please read our usage guide on [bugs uncovered by security features](https://grapheneos.org/usage#bugs-uncovered-by-security-features) for more details.

+### AuroraOSS is problematic

+Apps can check if they were installed from the Play Store and can choose to refuse to work if they were not installed from the Play Store.

+Anonymous Logins may have negative consequence that people may not realize.
+Their [disclaimer](https://gitlab.com/AuroraOSS/AuroraStore/-/blob/master/DISCLAIMER.md#1-google-accounts) addresses this, however, inexperienced users may not read it or even know about it.

+Compared to Aurora Stores client, which is just a Play Store front end, the official Play Store client has a much more secure connection to the Play Store servers.

+_For example - It's not entirely out of scope for the potential of nefarious operators to reconfigure these shared account for malicious purposes.
+Although unknown of such cases, technically speaking, it could be realistically possible._

+The fact is that such aspects may be explained by straightforward logic, refusing to put your faith with ones lively hood savings in the face of uncertainty is not a risk to take lightly.

 ## Additional information